Queensland Infectious Diseases Advanced Training Network

 Other information: Applications for consideration regarding difficulties with potential rotations to specific hospitals will be considered within reason.
 However, training in one particular area cannot be guaranteed.

 Questions should be directed in the first instance to the Director of Infectious Diseases at the hospital of preference.
-Refer to the accredited sites and contact details document for contact details.
+Refer to the Accredited sites and contact details (PDF 129 kB) details document for contact details.